 Before we go on to today’s Imagify review, there is something significant to note here…

-As a tradition that I follow strictly on this blog, I try as much as possible to test-drive a product before writing a review about it on the blog.
+As a tradition I follow strictly on this blog, I try as much as possible to test-drive a product before writing a review about it.